...

 Once this data is gathered, it can be compiled into a “fingerprint,” which serves as a unique identifier for your device.
 This fingerprint can then be used to track your online activities across different websites, even if you use incognito mode or clear your cookies.

-Why Is WebGL Fingerprinting a Privacy Issue?
+Why WebGL Fingerprinting Is a Real Privacy Threat

-4. Non-Educated Consent
+4. No Real Consent

 How to Block WebGL Fingerprinting?